gvwilson/thirdbit/src/fiction/leaderboard/index.md

 "Still there?"
 I asked.

-He was silent for a moment.
+He was silent for a moment before answering.
-When he answered,
-he sounded tired.
 "Why?"

 "Because fuck you," I said.
-"My parents didn't get to pick when and how they died, so why should you?
-And I had a look at that Stonehenge project of yours.
+"I had a look at that Stonehenge project of yours.
-Those bots were supposed to remediate deep-sea fishing damage.
+Those bots were supposed to remediate deep-sea mining damage.
-You could have burned just as much money doing that, but you just couldn't, could you?
+You could have burned just as much money doing that, but you just couldn't do it, could you?
-You just couldn't bear the thought of being *useful*."
+You just couldn't bear the thought of being *helpful*."

+"You petulant little shit."
+His voice trembled.
+"What do you think this proves?
+Huh?
+What the fuck do you think you're proving here?"

+I swiped him the keyword graph that had been sitting in the corner of my screen and added a highlight.
+His name hadn't broken the top thousand on social even when he was in the number one spot on the leaderboard.

+When he spoke, his voice was neutral.
-"My legal team is going to strip you for parts."
+"My legal team is going to strip you for parts!"
-There was no bluster in his voice.
+It wasn't a threat.
 It was just a statement that two plus two was four.

 I had nothing to say to that,